Probing the Scotogenic Dirac Model with FIMP Dark Matter and $\Delta N_{\rm eff}$: Constraints from

 Finally, we perform a comprehensive scan over the full parameter space, imposing constraints from dark matter relic density, neutrino mass, LFV, and cosmological observations such as BBN, CMB, and $\Delta N_{\mathrm{eff}}$.
 The scanning ranges for the model parameters are as follows:

 Here $m_{\text{NLOP}}$ is the mass of the NLOP, and $m_{\text{others}}$ refers to the masses of heavier odd-sector states.
 The lower bound on $m_{\phi^{\pm}}$ is set to \SI{560}{GeV}, based on collider searches for long-lived charged particles~\cite{ATLAS:2025fdm}.
 The dark matter relic density is required to lie within the $3\sigma$ range of the Planck2018 measurement~\cite{Planck:2018vyg}, i.e., $\Omega_{N_1} h^2 \in [0.117, 0.123]$.
+The odd states masses are scanned up to energy scale within reach of current and near-future experiments.
+The couplings $(y_{\Phi,\chi})_{\alpha 1}$ are bounded from above to ensure that dark matter remains out of thermal equilibrium.
+The couplings $(y_{\Phi})_{\alpha 2,3}$ are constrained by LFV bounds to be less than $10^{-2}$, while $(y_{\chi})_{\alpha 2,3}$ are chosen to reproduce observed neutrino masses.
+The mixing parameter $\sin 2\theta$ is restricted to below $10^{-5}$ on naturalness grounds—since $\theta = 0$ (or equivalently $\mu = 0$) enhances the model's symmetry.
+The quartic coupling $\lambda_5$ is scanned down to $10^{-3}$, as the thermal contribution to $\Delta N_{\rm eff}$ is no longer significant for smaller values.

 As discussed in the previous subsection, we impose a conservative upper limit of $\tau < \SI{3e4}{\second}$ on the lifetime of the NLOP when it is either the charged scalar $\phi^\pm$ or the neutral fermion $N_2$.
 This bound arises because EM energy injection from late decays can alter light element abundances during BBN and distort CMB anisotropies.
 However, when the NLOP is the neutral scalar $\phi_R$, the constraints are significantly relaxed, as its dominant decays inject energy primarily into neutrinos rather than the EM plasma.
 In this case, we adopt the bounds from Ref.~\cite{Hambye:2021moy}, which depend on the effective energy transfer parameter $f_{\phi_R} \varepsilon_{\phi_R}$, and display them as the blue curve in Fig.~\ref{fig:CMBBBN}.
 In the scan, parameter points satisfying the dark matter relic density condition are colored pink.
 Among these, points that additionally satisfy constraints from neutrino mass and LFV processes are highlighted in green.
 Points that further pass the BBN and CMB bounds are shown in red.
 One can observe that the BBN and CMB limits exclude long-lived $\phi_R$ with lifetimes $\gtrsim 10^4$--$10^7\,\si{\second}$, although the constraints weaken significantly when the energy transferred to the neutrino sector is small.
 When the NLOP is the scalar $\chi$, which decays directly into right-handed neutrino, there are no direct BBN or CMB constraints, as the decay products are sterile and do not interact with the thermal bath.